Hypercubed/kroz/readme.md

 ## How to Play

 The game is played in the browser.
-You can play the game by visiting the following URL: TBD
+You can play the game by visiting the following URL: https://hypercubed.github.io/kroz/

 ## License